 Contacts services and agencies on the Base and in the City of Kingston.
 For additional information on all agencies in the Kingston area and descriptions of the services they provide, refer to the Base K: drive under the Domestic Violence Folder.

-Key contacts include:
+Others key contacts include:

 Kingston Interval House (women’s shelter), Crisis Line 546-1777 or 1-800-267-9445;